How Much House Can I Afford Without Feeling Strapped Every Month?

 Step 3: Go big on the down payment, but don’t stretch your means

-So far we’ve covered how to calculate how much you can afford to put toward a mortgage payment and its associated costs every month.
+So far, we’ve covered how to calculate how much you can afford to put toward a mortgage payment and its associated costs every month.
 But the down payment, a sizable chunk of change you put toward your house at the time of closing, separates the renters from the owners.
-Trouble is… the down payment is often the no. 1 obstacle to achieving homeownership.
+Trouble is… the down payment is often one of the obstacles to achieving homeownership.

 Not everyone has the funds to make it happen, but if your savings allow for a 20% down payment on your home, you will likely be able to avoid paying private mortgage insurance on a conventional loan.